Learning in Mean Field Games: A Survey: Numerical experiments

 \subsection{Metrics}

 Here we discuss ways to measure convergence of the iterative methods discussed in Section~\ref{sec:iterative-methods}.
-First, since many methods are based on fixed point iterations, we can measure distances between mean field terms or policies.
-Second, we can also measure convergence in terms of the exploitability of the current policy.
+First, since many methods are based on fixed point iterations, we can measure the distance between successive mean field terms.
+Second, we can also measure convergence in terms of the policy's exploitability.